 (f) If an audit determines that ContractSafe is required to take corrective technical and/or organizational security measures, ContractSafe will at its sole discretion determine which measures are best suitable to ensure compliance and perform such measure within a reasonable time frame.

 6.4 Data Protection Checks by Supervisory Authorities.
-ContractSafe will provide the Customer and Supervisory Authorities (as applicable) with all information and assistance reasonably necessary to investigate Personal Data Breaches or otherwise to demonstrate that the Services comply with Data Protection Laws to the extent that such inspections concern the Processing of Customer Personal Data under the Agreement, and will without undue delay implement the requirements of such Supervisory Authority in agreement with and at the cost of Customer.7.
-RETURN AND DELETION OF PERSONAL DATA
+ContractSafe will provide the Customer and Supervisory Authorities (as applicable) with all information and assistance reasonably necessary to investigate Personal Data Breaches or otherwise to demonstrate that the Services comply with Data Protection Laws to the extent that such inspections concern the Processing of Customer Personal Data under the Agreement, and will without undue delay implement the requirements of such Supervisory Authority in agreement with and at the cost of Customer.

 At any time upon Customer’s request, ContractSafe will return to Customer all Customer Personal Data and any copies thereof or will destroy all such Customer Personal Data as required by Data Protection Laws, except to the extent Data Protection Laws or any other applicable law or judicial process imposed upon ContractSafe prevents it from doing so or as necessary under applicable Data Protection Laws.
 Any certification required by applicable Data Protection Laws may only be done upon written request.

 8.1 UK Addendum Application.
 Customer and each Authorized Affiliate (each as Controller under Module Two or as the transferring Processor under Module Three, but in either case as “data exporter”) and ContractSafe (as Processor under Module Two or as the receiving Processor under Module Three, but in either case as “data importer”) hereby enter into the UK Addendum in respect of such Restricted Transfer; provided, however, that: